-Dogs are welcome in most of Frome’s parks and green spaces – but following consultation & agreement in 2014 we introduced Dog Control Orders to help us keep these spaces clean, friendly and welcoming for everyone.
+Dogs are welcome in most of Frome’s parks and green spaces, but following consultation and agreement in 2014 we introduced Dog Control Orders to help us keep these spaces clean, friendly and welcoming for everyone.

 What are Dog Control Orders?

-Dog Control Orders – or DCOs – are orders that come from the Clean Neighbourhoods & Environment Act 2005.
+Dog Control Orders (DCOs) are orders that come from the Clean Neighbourhoods & Environment Act 2005.

 Section 55(1) of this Act gives primary and secondary authorities the powers to make DCOs.
-As a Parish Council FTC is a secondary authority.
+As a Parish Council Frome Town Council is a secondary authority.

 Five different offences can be prescribed in a DCO: